valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 ![Example of case tabs for a case](img/case-tab-example.png)

 By default, each newly created case type has a number of tabs that are preconfigured.
-Which tabs are used can be found on the [reference page](/reference/modules/case.md#default-case-tabs).
+A list of default tabs is available on the [reference page](/reference/modules/case.md#default-case-tabs).

 Case tab can be configured manually using the [Admin UI](#configuration-using-the-admin-menu),